freaktechnik/jetpack-panelview/docs/panelview.md

      If you choose "button" as type, you need to supply a __label__ and __onClick__ attribute.
 You can optionally supply __disabled__,__icon__,__ActionType__ (to define the button type) and __accesskey__.
      A "separator" content item can optionally have a property __small__ set to true, to get a smaller separator when opened from the menu.

+     The onClick function gets the event details from the click on the button, so it can for example react to state changes for special button types.
 Optional options:
    * __footer__: An object containing a __label__ and __onClick__.
 The footer is displayed at the bottom and usually offers an action which opens new tabs or windows.